 If you’re fairly certain you want to keep up with blogging, write 10 posts to see if it’s something that you enjoy doing.

 - Serious Blogger: 20 posts

 If you’re blogging to better your business, start by writing 20 posts.

 If blogging is your business, write 50 posts before you tell anyone.
 As soon as you launch, it’s going to be tough to keep up with a rigorous posting schedule.
 It’ll be nice to have a couple dozen posts sitting in the queue.

-If you’ve already launched your blog, there’s a good chance your posting schedule has waned since the first few months.
+If you’ve already launched your blog, there’s a good chance your posting schedule has waned since the first few months (by lawrence at testsforge).
 Consider taking a hiatus so you can build up a stockpile of focused content and re-launch it in a few months.

 10. Strategize Your Funnel System